RashiSinghvi/Multichannel_Marketing_Attributes/README.md

 ### Team Memebers: Nisha Sharma, Pooja Bhather, Rakesh Gehlot, Rashi Singhvi , Mohammed Aadil, Pallav Purohit

-Currently this repository not include all the files regarding project we did in our internship as their error in merging big files from original repository
+Currently this repository not include all the files regarding project we did in our internship as their error in merging big files from original repository<br>

 Check my project on this link: https://github.com/Rakeshgehlot34/Multichannel_Marketing_Attributes